-Nastia Liukin Stuns In Pink And White Zebra Print Bikini As She Celebrates Event Bearing Her Name
+Nastia Liukin Stuns In Pink And White Zebra-Print Bikini As She Celebrates Event Bearing Her Name

 Olympic gold medalist Nastia Liukin treated her fans to a set of stunning bikini photos as part of a countdown to a gymnastic event that’s very important to her.

 On Tuesday, Nastia, 30, took to Instagram to share the pair of pictures with her 1 million followers.
-The former gymnast was pictured flaunting her lithe, athletic frame in a two-piece that featured a fun pink and white zebra print pattern.
-Her tiny top was embellished with an funky V-bar detail in the center of the bust.
+The former gymnast was pictured flaunting her lithe, athletic frame in a two-piece that featured a fun pink and white zebra-print pattern.
+Her tiny top was embellished with a funky V-bar detail in the center of the bust.
 The design gave the garment’s cups a geometric shape with sharp edges.
 Nastia’s top also had thin spaghetti straps, but they were mostly covered up by her thick, wavy hair.

 Nastia’s matching bikini briefs featured a cheeky cut with thick sides that hit her right at the hip.
 The waist dipped down in front to expose Nastia’s flat lower stomach.
 The design of the bottoms helped give the illusion that the blond beauty had more of an hourglass shape.
 The high-cut leg openings also accentuated her long, lean thighs.